johnbillion/wp-crontrol/docs/docs/php-cron-events.md

 # PHP cron events

-WP Crontrol includes a feature that allows administrative users to create events in the WP-Cron system that execute PHP code, subject to the restrictive security permissions documented below.
+WP Crontrol allows administrative users to create events in the WP-Cron system that execute PHP code, subject to the restrictive security permissions documented below.

 ## Which users can manage PHP cron events?